nathanelcorpuz/mealer/README.md

 ## Future features

-- Display username and logo -- WIP
+- Display username and logo
 - Filter recipes by ingredient
 - Search for recipe
 - Filter meals by day of week / time / recipe